-- An out-of-state business selling over $100,000 in taxable products to Colorado residents.
+- A remote seller selling over $100,000 in taxable products to Colorado residents.

 What products and services are taxable in Colorado?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Colorado.
+There are a few exceptions, but almost all tangible personal property is taxable when sold at retail in Colorado.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing